MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/known-issues.md

 ## Microsoft Teams Desktop users can't add annotations in Dynamics 365 Remote Assist

 A known issue is preventing Microsoft Teams Desktop users from adding annotations in Dynamics 365 Remote Assist.
-The Remote Assist team is actively working on this issue and expects to provide a fix by end of August.
+The Remote Assist team is actively working on this issue and will provide a fix as soon as possible.
 We'll share any updated guidance as it becomes available.